OFS/ofs.github.io/docs/hw/common/user_guides/afu_dev/ug_dev_afu_ofs_agx7_pcie_attach/ug_dev_afu_ofs_agx7_pcie_attach.md

 This guide assumes you have the following FPGA logic design-related knowledge and skills:

-* FPGA compilation flows including the Intel® Quartus® Prime Pro Edition design flow
+* FPGA compilation flows including the Quartus® Prime Pro Edition design flow
-* Static Timing closure, including familiarity with the Timing Analyzer tool in Intel® Quartus® Prime Pro Edition software, applying timing constraints, Synopsys* Design Constraints (.sdc) language and Tcl scripting, and design methods to close on timing critical paths.
+* Static Timing closure, including familiarity with the Timing Analyzer tool in Quartus® Prime Pro Edition software, applying timing constraints, Synopsys* Design Constraints (.sdc) language and Tcl scripting, and design methods to close on timing critical paths.
 * RTL and coding practices to create synthesizable logic.
 * Understanding of AXI and Avalon memory mapped and streaming interfaces.
 * Simulation of complex RTL using industry standard simulators (Synopsys® VCS® or Siemens® QuestaSim®).
-* Signal Tap Logic Analyzer tool in the Intel® Quartus® Prime Pro Edition software.
+* Signal Tap Logic Analyzer tool in the Quartus® Prime Pro Edition software.

-You are strongly encouraged to review the [FPGA Interface Manager Developer Guide for Intel® Agilex® 7 PCIe Attach](https://ofs.github.io/ofs-2023.3-2/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/).
+You are strongly encouraged to review the Shell Developer Guide for the associated platform.

 ### **1.3.
 Acceleration Functional Unit (AFU) Development Flow**